|

 keyring may also be specified directly by numeric key id.

-Also special keyring notations starting with "@" may be used
+Also, special keyring notations starting with "@" may be used

 to select existing predefined kernel keyrings.

-The string "::" is delimiter used to separate keyring
+The string "::" is a delimiter used to separate the keyring

 description and key description.

-<key_description> part describes key type and key name of
+<key description> part describes key type and key name of

-volume key linked in the keyring described in
+volume key linked in the keyring described in <keyring

-it will get replaced in the process.
+keyring), it will get replaced in the process.

-See also KEY IDENTIFIERS section of keyctl(1).
+See also the KEY IDENTIFIERS section of keyctl(1).

 --offset, -o <number of 512 byte sectors>